Scott Hastings (rugby union): Media career

 Hastings has appeared as a guest presenter on STV's daily lifestyle show The Hour on a few occasions – his first show being in November 2009, alongside main anchor Michelle McManus.
 The Scottish magazine programme airs weekdays at 5pm.

 He was a co-commentator for ITV's coverage of the 2011 Rugby World Cup.
 On 10 July 2014, he made his début on the BBC's political discussion show Question Time.
 During the 2014 Scottish independence referendum, Hastings supported the Better Together No campaign against independence.

 Scott was part of the ITV team covering the 2019 Rugby World Cup.

 Charity work

 In 2016 he and his wife Jenny were announced as ambassadors for mental health charity Support in Mind Scotland.

 He has been a patron of MND Scotland.
 He is a supporter of the Euan MacDonald Centre, a research centre that is part of the University of Edinburgh and which looks at motor neurone disease.

 Family and personal life

-Scott is the younger brother of Scottish great Gavin Hastings.
-He was also a Lions and Scotland international rugby union player.
+Scott is the younger brother of Gavin Hastings; he was also a Lions and Scotland international rugby union player.

 Scott's daughter, Kerry-Anne was selected to play Hockey for Scotland in 2019.

 In May 2022, he spoke about his diagnosis of non-Hodgkin's lymphoma and that he had received chemotherapy as treatment for this.
 Later that year he described that he had received his cancer diagnosis five years previously, and was now in remission.

+In September 2024, his wife, Jenny, died by suicide at a location used for wild swimming in the Firth of Forth.